-Whenever you think of potato chips, you probably think about shiny bags that are about half filled with air!
+Whenever you think of potato chips, you probably think about shiny bags about half filled with air!
 But one brand of chips has become famous for thoroughly filling up their containers - Pringles!

-The stacked potato chips are famous for their crunchy texture, unique tube-shaped container, and mustached mascot.
+Stacked potato chips are famous for their crunchy texture, unique tube-shaped container, and mustached mascot.
 Though Pringles will never give you a tube of air, how friendly is it for those on a gluten-free diet?
 Are Pringles gluten-free?

 What Are Pringles?